Dirac matter

 The term Dirac matter refers to a class of condensed matter systems which can be effectively described by the Dirac equation.
 Even though the Dirac equation itself was formulated for fermions, the quasi-particles present within Dirac matter can be of any statistics.
 As a consequence, Dirac matter can be distinguished in fermionic, bosonic or anyonic Dirac matter.
-Prominent examples of Dirac matter are Graphene, topological insulators, Dirac semimetals, Weyl semimetals, various high-temperature superconductors with $d$-wave pairing and liquid Helium-3.
-The effective theory of such systems is classified by a specific choice of the Dirac mass, the Dirac velocity, the Dirac matrices and the space-time curvature.
+Prominent examples of Dirac matter are graphene and other Dirac semimetals, topological insulators, Weyl semimetals, various high-temperature superconductors with $d$-wave pairing and liquid helium-3.
+The effective theory of such systems is classified by a specific choice of the Dirac mass, the Dirac velocity, the gamma matrices and the space-time curvature.
 The universal treatment of the class of Dirac matter in terms of an effective theory leads to a common features with respect to the density of states, the heat capacity and impurity scattering.

 Definition

 Members of the class of Dirac matter differ significantly in nature.
 However, all examples of Dirac matter are unified by similarities within the algebraic structure of an effective theory describing them.